eromoegbejule/machine-learning-final-project/README.md

 I ran a few classifiers to determine the nature of these sentiments - positive, negative or neutral.
 What I found was an overwhelmingly negative perception of these airlines.
 Both the RandomForestClassifier and Perceptron that I used,classifiers returned the same predictions and accuracy score of 100%.

-Also, I attempted to used different features in determining more details about the negatives and found that Bad Customer Service and Late Flights are the most common complaints about these airlines.
+Also, I attempted to use different features in determining more details about the negatives and found that Bad Customer Service and Late Flights are the most common complaints about these airlines.

 I also found out that Americans are really angry about their airline services and don’t hold back when expressing their anger...